 Diwali Puja forms the most important part of celebrations on Diwali festival.
-Get more details on Diwali Puja dedicated to Goddess Lakshmi.
+Get more details on Diwali Pooja dedicated to Goddess Lakshmi.

 Diwali Puja - Among festivals, Diwali remains unmatched in its popularity, its ubiquitous presence in the Indian culture and the devotion it invokes.
 Diwali, the day dedicated to Goddess Lakshmi, the goddess of light, good fortune and wealth marks the beginning of Kartik month, falling in October/November.
 Not only does Lakshmi Puja form an integral part of this festival, it also highlights the social and cultural importance of wealth and prosperity in Indian society.